 You’ve just finished a late work meeting, when you remember you still haven’t got your mum a present and it’s her birthday in two days.
 You race into town and buy a book you know she wants.
 You’ve seen it on sale at another store, but you can’t make it there before closing time.
 Then you race to the post office, where you pay double what you normally would couriering the present to get it there on time.
 You had planned to go to the supermarket, but it’s too late to do that now.
 Instead, you stop off at the local store and hand over virtually your life’s savings for toilet paper, because if there’s one thing you can’t not have, it’s that.
 Then it’s a stop at a fast food restaurant to pick up dinner because not only do you not have time to cook, but you don’t have the ingredients either.
 Arriving home, you get the mail and discover that because you missed paying your phone bill on time last month, you’ve been slapped with a $20 late fee.

-From this small illustration, it’s easy to see the spin-off effect of organization and the toll the lack of it can take on your finances.
+From this small illustration, it’s easy to see the spin-off effect of a lack of organization on your finances.
 So here are 10 areas in which to focus your efforts so you can start meeting your savings goals, rather than wondering why you never have enough.

 (I’ve estimated how much you could save a year by putting these ideas into practice, so you can see the potential power of the changes.
 But bear in mind, these are approximations only and also that New Zealand is quite different to other countries, not only in things like the price of consumables, but also things like how we have to pay out of pocket for dental care.)

 Meal planning saves you money in so many ways.
 Firstly, you buy only what you need and therefore reduce wastage from unused perishables.
 Secondly, you can plan your meals around existing commitments, aiming for quick and easy on nights when you’ll be home late and slow and elaborate when you have time to experiment in the kitchen.
 For example, on Tuesdays we exercise after work, so we always have a slow cooker meal that was prepared the night before.
 I also have a small stash of pre-prepared meals so that when unexpected things do happen, we don’t go straight for takeaways because we know we can get dinner on the table in ten minutes.
-If you want some more specific tips on how to meal plan, check out my post on Top tips for meal planning.
+If you want some more specific tips on how to meal plan, check out my post on No stress meal planning in 15 minutes a week.